 Rule 144A GDRs

-The GDRs that are regulated by the Rule 144A of the Securities Exchange Commission (SEC) of the US are termed as Rule 144A GDRs.
-And through such GDRs a non-US company has the permission to trade and raise funds in the US financial markets.
+The GDRs that are regulated by Rule 144A of the Securities Exchange Commission (SEC) of the US is termed as Rule 144A GDRs.
+And through such GDRs, a non-US company has the permission to trade and raise funds in the US financial markets.
 Hence, GDR comes across as a cheaper alternative as compared to Type III ADRs to raise funds from US markets.

 Regulation S GDRs

-Whereas, Regulation S GDRs permits non-US companies to raise capital and establish a trading presence in the European Markets only.
+Whereas Regulation S GDRs permit non-US companies to raise capital and establish a trading presence in the European Markets only.
 Moreover, such GDRs can trade only on European stock exchanges.

-As issuance of ADRs is governed by the SEC of the US the disclosure requirements are as stipulated by SEC.
+As the issuance of ADRs is governed by the SEC of the US, the disclosure requirements are as stipulated by SEC.
 Further, generally, the requirements as per SEC are more stringent and onerous as compared to the GDRs.

 ADR vs GDR – Conclusion

-GDR and ADR both are depository receipts providing investors with opportunities of raising funds from markets.
+GDR and ADR are depository receipts providing investors with opportunities to raise funds from markets.
 Investors can create a diversified portfolio by adding these depository receipts in their portfolios and can thus have access to global markets.
 US investors get the opportunity to invest or deal in foreign companies’ stocks with the help of ADRs in the US markets.
 On the contrary, GDR allows foreign companies to deal in stocks of any market except US markets.
-GDRs can be negotiated globally however ADRs can be negotiated only in the USA.
+GDRs can be negotiated globally.
+However, ADRs can be negotiated only in the USA.
 ADRs and GDRs enlisting can happen only in American Stock exchanges and European Stock Exchanges, respectively.
 They can be differentiated based on their types.
 Issuance authorities and regulatory authorities are different for both the DRs.
 However, both of these DRs do involve risks associated with the fluctuation in foreign exchange rates.